Trump-backed Perdue challenges Georgia Gov Kemp to GOP brawl - NewsBreak

 Trump-backed Perdue challenges Georgia Gov Kemp to GOP brawl

-ATLANTA (AP) — Former U.S. Sen. David Perdue will challenge Georgia Gov. Brian Kemp for governor, , setting up a bitter 2022 Republican primary fight while Democrat is likely to await the winner.
+Former U.S. Sen. David Perdue will challenge Georgia Gov. Brian Kemp for governor, he announced Monday, setting up a bitter 2022 Republican primary fight while Democrat Stacey Abrams is likely to await the winner.

 “Perdue can bring together the Trump base and those Republicans, independents, and moderate Democrats who will find Abrams too radical,” former House Speaker Newt Gingrich wrote on Nov.
 12. “Perdue is the one candidate who can defeat Abrams.”